tiendu/tiendu.github.io/_posts/2026-06-08-compliance-by-design-examples-eng.md

 The point is that differences should be understood.

+### Realistic failure mode: annotation drift

+A clinical lab may update an annotation source.

+The variant caller produces the same VCF.

+But the final report changes because interpretation databases changed.

+That is still a pipeline change from the user's perspective.

+Clinical workflows need to track not only executable code, but also reference and annotation data.

 ### Change control principle

 In clinical bioinformatics, "the pipeline still runs" is not the same as "the pipeline is still validated."